Landau Singularities from Whitney Stratifications: Example computations

+whose singularities are not entirely captured by either the naive principal $A$-determinant~\cite{Klausen:2023gui}, or its principal Landau determinant refinement.
+In particular, these approaches miss the singularity where { }vanishes, first computed in \cite{Berghoff:2022mqu}.
+The authors of this reference define the Landau variety by demanding that the union of the (integration) coordinate hyperplanes $x_i=0$ with the hypersurfaces $\cU=0$ and $\cF=0$ is \emph{transverse}, otherwise \emph{blowing up} this manifold in order to ensure this property; it turns out that the parachute requires additional blow-ups beyond what was previously considered sufficient for Feynman integrals.
+We note that the method of blow-ups is an equivalent alternative method to calculate the Whitney stratification in our context, since in the transversal case the Whitney stratification has a simple closed form expression .

-Stratifying the map $\pi:\ \PP^4\times\CC^7\to \CC^7$ is at the current stage of the implementation too taxing.
-Restricting the kinematics to $\{m_1^2=1,\,m_2^2=0,\,m_3^2=0,\,m_4^2=2,\,p_1^2=-1,\,p_2^2=0\}$ keeping only $p_3^2$ free, the discriminant \eqref{eq: parachute discriminant} reduces to $p_3^2-1$.
-Direct integration in \texttt{HyperInt} confirms that this is a letter of the integral \footnote{We thank Erik Panzer for confirming this.}.
-At this reduced kinematic point, calculation of the PLD provides three singularities, $\{p_3^2,\,p_3^2+2,\,p_3^2-2\}$ while the Whitney stratification gives five:
+The stratification of the map $\pi:\ \PP^4\times\CC^7\to \CC^7$ is currently too taxing for the \texttt{WhitneyStratifications} package, however we will validate our approach by restricting the kinematics to $\{m_1^2=1,\,m_2^2=0,\,m_3^2=0,\,m_4^2=2,\,p_1^2=-1,\,p_2^2=0\}$, keeping only $p_3^2$ free.
+In this limit, the singularity \eqref{eq: parachute discriminant} reduces to $p_3^2-1$, and direct integration confirms its presence as a letter of the integral \footnote{We thank Erik Panzer for confirming this.}.
+We confirm that this is also contained in our Whitney stratification,